Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

 To determine the behavior near the Stokes curve, we write

 where $A(\xi)$ is a Stokes switching parameter that varies rapidly in the neighborhood of the Stokes curve.
-We henceforth omit the arguments for $A$, $Z$, and $\chi$, as they are always identical to each other.
-We find that (\ref{2.3 RN}) becomes
+We see that \eqref{2.3 RN} and \eqref{2.3 RN3} depend directly on $\xi$, but not on $\xi \pm \lambda$.
+For notational convenience, we therefore omit the arguments for $A$, $Z$, and $\chi$.
+We find that \eqref{2.3 RN} becomes

-Using (\ref{2.2 singulant}) and (\ref{A.2 prefactor1}), equation \eqref{this2} reduces to
+Using \eqref{A.2 singulant1} and (\ref{A.2 prefactor1}), equation \eqref{this2} reduces to

 We now write \eqref{express} in terms of $\chi$ as an independent variable.
 Noting that $A'(\xi) = \chi'(\xi)\frac{\d A}{\d \chi}$ and rearranging, we obtain